thomashoneyman/purescript-halogen-realworld/README.md

 ## Installation

-Firstly, clone the repository:
+First, clone the repository:

 ```sh
 git clone https://github.com/thomashoneyman/purescript-halogen-realworld
 cd purescript-halogen-realworld
 ```

-To install the JavaScript and PureScript dependencies:
+Install the JavaScript and PureScript dependencies:

 ```sh
 yarn install
 ```

-Then, build the project (this command will perform a `spago build`; see the [`package.json`](package.json) file to see all helper scripts for the project):
+Next, build the project (this command will run `spago build`; see the [`package.json`](package.json) file to see all helper scripts for the project):

 ```sh
 yarn build
 ```

-Lastly, run a local server (default is to run on [port 8080](http://127.0.0.1:8080), but if this port is already in use it will increment to 8081 etc.):
+Finally, bundle the JS and run a local server (defaults to [port 8080](http://127.0.0.1:8080), but if this port is already in use it will increment to 8081, etc.):

 ```sh
 yarn serve
 ```

-The `yarn serve` command will perform the bundle step, but you can also run `yarn bundle`, to create a distribution-ready bundle of CSS and JavaScript.
+You can also run `yarn bundle` to create a distribution-ready bundle of JavaScript without starting a server.

 ## Learning PureScript